AdrianMiozga/Franko/README.md

 # Show App to Someone

-Prevent setting name to nothing
+Prevent setting name to nothing, other validations

 ## GPS